 No, I’m not drinking two beers.
 One was my sister’s (she’s the photographer) and, in fact, I was drinking a soda.
 The photo was taken during a writer’s conference where I learned exactly what Writing Community means to me.

-I used to love going to writers’ conferences.
-Ironically, the best ones I attended were with RWA in New York City the year one of my daughters turned 11 (she’s never forgiven me for going away) and two in New Orleans, one with RWA and one in connection with my award nomination for my first mystery, Second Time Around, which will be re-released later this year.
+I love going to writers’ conferences.
+Ironically, the best ones I attended were in New York City with RWA the year one of my daughters turned 11 (she’s never forgiven me for going away).
+The other two were in New Orleans, one with RWA and one in connection with my award nomination for my first mystery, Second Time Around.
+(Second Time Around will be re-released early next year.)
 There’s no greater feeling than the satisfaction of chatting with other writers.

 I was almost thirty years old before I experienced that feeling.
 Until I stepped into my first writer’s meeting, I’d always felt just a step out of whack with the world.
 Certain things would tickle my funny bone in a way no one else understood.
-I thought my imagination was wonderful thing but, sometimes, other people thought it was scary.
+I thought my imagination was wonderful thing.
+Sometimes, other people thought it was scary.
 Then there was the fact that I couldn’t go anywhere, and I mean anywhere, without a notebook and half a dozen pens.

-The moment I stepped into the monthly gathering of a group of writers, I knew I wasn’t really a step out of whack with the world.
+Here’s what writing community means to me: The first moment I stepped into the monthly gathering of a group of writers, I knew I wasn’t really a step out of whack with the world.
 The disconnect I’d been feeling only occurred with people who weren’t writers.
 The immediate sense of understanding, the way we all looked at life from a quirky perspective, the unique (and often bizarre) senses of humor and imaginations … what a relief to know I wasn’t alone!